IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2409.14202.html

 Abstract

 The instrumental variables (IVs) method is a leading empirical strategy for causal inference.
-Finding IVs is a heuristic and creative process, and justifying its validity (especially exclusion restrictions) is largely rhetorical.
+Finding IVs is a heuristic and creative process, and justifying its validity--especially exclusion restrictions--is largely rhetorical.
 We propose using large language models (LLMs) to search for new IVs through narratives and counterfactual reasoning, similar to how a human researcher would.
-The stark difference, however, is that LLMs can accelerate this process exponentially and explore an extremely large search space.
+The stark difference, however, is that LLMs can dramatically accelerate this process and explore an extremely large search space.
 We demonstrate how to construct prompts to search for potentially valid IVs.
-We argue that multi-step prompting is useful and role-playing prompts are suitable for mimicking the endogenous decisions of economic agents.
-We apply our method to three well-known examples in economics: returns to schooling, production functions, and peer effects.
+We contend that multi-step and role-playing prompting strategies are effective for simulating the endogenous decision-making processes of economic agents and for navigating language models through the realm of real-world scenarios.
+We apply our method to three well-known examples in economics: returns to schooling, supply and demand, and peer effects.
 We then extend our strategy to finding (i) control variables in regression and difference-in-differences and (ii) running variables in regression discontinuity designs.

 Suggested Citation